 \section{Introduction}

-Gait recognition aims to identify a person according to his/her walking style in a video.
-Compared with face, fingerprint, iris and palmprint, gait is hard to disguise and can work at a long distance, giving it unique potential for crime prevention, forensic identification, and social security.
+\IEEEPARstart{G}ait recognition aims to identify a person according to his/her walking style in a video.
+Compared with face, fingerprint, iris, and palmprint, gait is hard to disguise and can work at a long distance, giving it unique potential for crime prevention, forensic identification, and social security.
 Recognizing gait under a controlled environment has achieved significant progress due to the boom of deep learning.
-The essential engines of recent gait recognition consist of network architecture evolution \cite{GLN,GaitPart,takemura2018multi,TSCNN,he2019multi,yu2017invariant,GaitGAN,liao2017pose,GEINet,InputOutput,xxx,wu2019spatial,single_gait,nambiar2019gait}, loss function design \cite{zhang2019cross,TripletLoss,quintuplet,zhang2019gait}, and growing gait benchmarks \cite{USF,UMD,CASIA-B,OU-ISIR,OU-MVLP,OU-ISIR-LP}.
-Even though gait recognition has achieved impressive advance in past years and it possesses the unique advantage of long-distance recognition, this technique has not yet been widely deployed in real-world applications.
-A notable obstacle is that there is almost no public benchmark to train and evaluate gait recognizer in the wild.
+The essential engines of recent gait recognition consist of network architecture evolutions \cite{GLN, GaitPart,takemura2018multi, TSCNN,he2019multi,yu2017invariant, GaitGAN,liao2017pose, GEINet, InputOutput, GaitSet, wu2019spatial, single_gait, nambiar2019gait}, loss function designs \cite{zhang2019cross, TripletLoss, quintuplet, zhang2019gait}, and growing gait benchmarks \cite{USF, UMD, CASIA-B, OU-ISIR, OU-MVLP, OU-ISIR-LP}.
+Even though gait recognition has achieved impressive advances in past years and possesses the unique advantage of long-distance recognition, this technique has not yet been widely deployed in real-world applications.
+A notable obstacle is that there is almost no public benchmark to train and evaluate gait recognizers in the wild.